Larouex/IoTC-OPCUA-Server-Basic/README.md

 Install the Client from here...
 [LINK: OPC UA Clients – Downloads](https://www.unified-automation.com/downloads/opc-ua-clients.html)

-<b>We are now ready!</b>
+We are now ready!

 # Getting Started!
-There are set of steps you will want to follow in order to make this project work as intended and give you a good foundation for the basics of <b>OPC UA</b> Server, browse that data with OPC UA Clients and how to send that data to Azure IoT Central.
+There are set of steps you will want to follow in order to make this project work as intended and give you a good foundation for the basics ofOPC UA Server, browse that data with OPC UA Clients and how to send that data to Azure IoT Central.

 Here are the steps we will go through...